ARK: Survival Evolved Tek Tier Update Delayed For Surprise Feature

 The much-awaited Tek Tier update to ARK: Survival Evolved has been delayed but devs are assuring fans that a surprise feature is on its way to make up for it.

-ARK: Survival Evolved wowed its fanbase November last year when they announced the arrival of the Tek Tier, the first of the many updates that will start rolling out to ARK: Survival Evolved games on the PC, Xbox One, and PS4 this 2017. iDigitalTimesreported that the first Tek Tier update of 2017 was scheduled to roll out last January 20.
+ARK: Survival Evolved wowed its fanbase November last year when they announced the arrival of the Tek Tier, the first of the many updates that will start rolling out to ARK: Survival Evolved games on the PC, Xbox One, and PS4 this 2017. iDigitalTimes reported that the first Tek Tier update of 2017 was scheduled to roll out last January 20.
 But a day prior to the supposed release, however, ARK Survival Evolved developer Jat announced via the ARK: Survival Evolved Steam page that Patch v254 containing the Tek Tier update has been delayed.

 Apparently, the delay of the Patch v254 for ARK: Survival Evolved stems from the sheer amount of issues that the devs are encountering after the recent developments for the consoles.

-We can remember that the Early Access to ARK: Survival Evolved was just released for Xbox One in December 2015 and for PlayStation 4 in December 2016, this is why the console version of the game are still trying to catch up to the PC Build.
-In fact, the PS4 version of ARK: Survival Evolved was just brought up to speed with the Xbox One version earlier this week through Patch v253, Expressreports, and some ARK: Survival Evolved players on the PlayStation 4 are still having the blue screen issues, which hopefully gets patched by the upcoming v254 update.
+We can remember that the Early Access to ARK: Survival Evolved was just released for Xbox One in December 2015 and for PlayStation 4 in December 2016, this is why the console version of the game is still trying to catch up to the PC Build.
+In fact, the PS4 version of ARK: Survival Evolved was just brought up to speed with the Xbox One version earlier this week through Patch v253, Express reports, and some ARK: Survival Evolved players on the PlayStation 4 are still having the blue screen issues, which hopefully gets patched by the upcoming v254 update.

 Xbox Deployment has completed, all Official Servers are online with the latest update. pic.twitter.com/RhfrpvXoku